-- We expect for the X-ARAPUCA DUNE design a detection efficiency larger than 3% (on the basis on analytical calculations, MC simulations and experimental tests).
-Physics requirements are (largely) met with such level of efficiency (see A. Himmel and F. Cavanna talks). - This result is outstanding, since large area (8") PMTs coated with wavelength shifter (TetraPhenyl Butadiene - TPB) are typically in the range of 5% - 7% in total detection efficiency.
-An X-ARAPUCA bar is equivalent to ~3 large area PMTs - X-ARAPUCA design is expected to be >10 times more efficient than the most efficient light-guide bar installed in protoDUNE - An X-ARAPUCA bar for DUNE will have dimensions of approximately 210 cm x 12 cm, segmented into four cell (supercell).
-Each supercell is an X-ARAPUCA, which is read-out by one electronic channel (D. Warner talk)
+- An X-ARAPUCA module for DUNE will have dimensions of approximately 210 cm x 12 cm, segmented into four cells (supercells).
+Each supercell is an X-ARAPUCA and will host 48 SiPMs read-out by one single electronic channel (D. Warner talk) - We expect for these X-ARAPUCAs a detection efficiency larger than 3% (on the basis on analytical calculations, MC simulations and experimental tests).
+Physics requirements should be (largely) met with such level of efficiency (see A. Himmel). - This result is outstanding, since large area (8") PMTs coated with wavelength shifter (TetraPhenyl Butadiene - TPB) are typically in the range of 5% - 7% in total detection efficiency.
+An X-ARAPUCA module is equivalent to ~3 large area PMTs - X-ARAPUCA design is expected to be >10 times more efficient than the most efficient light-guide bar installed in protoDUNE